parham-devdocs/test-map-germany/README.md

 **Cause:**
 This is a known issue with `react-leaflet` and Webpack/Vite bundlers.
 The default Leaflet CSS references image assets (`marker-icon.png`, `marker-shadow.png`) that are not automatically copied to the build output folder during production builds.
 Consequently, the browser cannot find the images and displays the alt text or a broken icon instead.

-The project is configured for easy deployment on platforms like Vercel.
-Simply connect your Git repository, and the platform will detect the Vite build settings automatically.
-Remember to apply the marker icon fix mentioned above before pushing to production.